MikeMcGlinch/MikeMcGlinch/README.md

 - 👋 Hi, I’m @MikeMcGlinch
 - 👀 I’m interested in ...Smart Home Tech
 - 🌱 I’m currently learning ...
-HomeBridge
+HomeAssistant
 - 💞️ I’m looking to collaborate on ...
-HomeBridge MyQ
+MyQ
 - 📫 How to reach me ...
 TBD

 <!---